gavinmcfarland/plugma-deprecated/README.md

 ## Version Management

-Using a CLI plugma makes it easy to communicate new features with your users by keeping a version log.
-It automatically adds version data so you can target and make upgrades to documents and nodes created with previous versions of your plugin.
-Plugma does this by injecting code on build to set plugin data.
+Easily communicate new features with your users by keeping track of changes via a CLI.
+Plugma automatically add version data on build so you can target documents and nodes created by past versions of your plugin.

 ```bash
 plugma version [patch|minor|major]